EyeSeeTea/ESTools/DHIS2/metadata_manipulation/README.md

 * `remove_users.py` - Remove users, userAccesses and userGroupAccesses from a metadata export
 * `show_expirable_fields.py` - Find programrules, programrulevariables, dataelements and trackedentityattributes.
 And then print them in order.
 The idea is so we can compare them pre- and post-import.
-* `manipulate_json.py` - Functions to manipulate metadata in json format.
+* `jcat` - cat on steroids to manipulate json files.